Faculty of Music

 Professor in the artistic field of Violoncello

-Dejan Božić graduated from Faculty of Music, University of Arts in Belgrade, with an honorary title “Student of the Generation”, and completed postgraduate studies at the “Stadtliche Hochschule fur Musik” in Trossingen, Germany, where he obtained the diploma of “Concerto soloist”.
-He completed PhD studies at the Faculty of Music, University of Belgrade.
-He attained master classes conducted by Ksenija Janković, Gerhard Hamann, Mario De Secondi, Svetislav Apolin, Michael Flaxman, Roco Filippini and Alexander Fyedochinko.
+Dejan Bozic graduated from Faculty of Music in Belgrade, with an honorary title “Student of the Generation”, and completed postgraduate studies at the “Staatliche Hochschule fur Musik” in Trossingen – Germany, where he obtained the diploma of “Concerto soloist”.
+He completed PhD studies at the Faculty of Music in Belgrade.
+He attained masterclasses conducted by Ksenija Jankovic, Gerhard Hamann, Mario De Secondi, Svetislav Apolin, Michael Flaxman, Roco Filippini and Alexander Fedochinko.

-He performed recitals all over former Yugoslavia, as well as in Germany, Czech, Slovakia, Poland, Greece, Italy and Japan.
+Dejan Bozic performed recitals all over former Yugoslavia, as well as in Germany, Czech, Slovakia, Poland, Greece, Albania, Italy and Japan.

-Božić currently holds a position of a cello professor at the Faculty of Music, University of Arts in Belgrade.
-He was a professor of cello at Academy Of Arts, University of Novi Sad (1999–2014) and Academy of Arts, University of Niš (2003–2004).
-He held Master classes at the music schools “Јosip Slavensкi”, ”Isidor Bajic”, ”Petar Krančević” and Conservatoire of Thessaloniki, Greece.
+Bozic currently holds a position of a cello professor at the Faculty of Music in Belgrade and University of East Sarajevo.
+He was a professor of cello at Academy of Arts in Novi Sad and Academy of Arts in Nis.

-He has recorded for “Deutsche Grammophon–Universal” Austria, “Oboe Classics” London, “Jugokoncert” Belgrade and “Chopin” Japan.
+He has recorded for “Deutsche Grammophon/Universal” Austria, “Oboe Classics”, “FMR Records” London, “Jugokoncert”,” Mascom records” Belgrade and “Chopin” Japan.